nepalprabin/digit-classifier/README.md

 To run the app in web browser, install all the necessary dependencies and simply run using the command

 python3 app.py

-## For full tutorial, please refer to the links above